-Although the critical group of a tree is always trivial, critical ideals of trees can be used to obtain information about the structure of critical groups associated to a large class of interesting graphs.
-This section is devoted to present tree applications of the results of sections~\ref{trees} and \ref{grobner}.
+Although the critical group of a tree is always trivial, the critical ideals of trees can be used to obtain information about the structure of the critical groups associated to a large class of interesting graphs.
+This section is devoted to presenting applications to trees of the results of Sections~\ref{trees} and~\ref{grobner}.